Skezza/pm99-research/docs/EDITOR_README.md

 The GUI uses these same parsers; if the CLI works, the GUI will too.

 ## Window layout
 The application hosts a left-hand navigation tree and a right-hand editor that changes with the active tab.
+Four notebook tabs are available: Players, Coaches, Teams, and ⚽ Leagues.

 ### Players tab
 * **Search box** — typing filters the tree in real time using `filter_records()` logic; the search matches names and IDs.